 This standard was first published in 1964 to provide guidance on production of a quality castorseed oil cake.
 In the preparation of this standard, assistance was derived from the data furnished by the manufacturers of oilcake in the country and other technical institutions.
-Reference was also made to Bulletin No. 174 (1933) 'Composition of important manures' issued by the Department of Agriculture, Bombay.
+Reference was also made to Bulletin No. 174 (1933) ‘Composition of important manures’ issued by the Department of Agriculture, Bombay.

-In this revision, the standard has been brought out in the latest style and format of the Indian Standards, and references to Indian Standards wherever applicable have been updated.
+In this revision, the standard has been brought out in the latest style and format of the Indian Standards as well as references to Indian Standards wherever applicable have been updated.
 It also incorporates two amendments issued to previous version of this standard.

 The composition of the Committee responsible for revision of the standard is given in Annex F.